-- ACS/SBC observations cannot be scheduled in orbits affected by passages of HST through the South Atlantic Anomaly (SAA), which limits the duration of a MAMA visit to 5 orbits (see Section 2.3.2 of the HST Primer). - Pure Parallel observations with the ACS/SBC are not permitted. - SNAP programs using the ACS/SBC are not permitted - GO Survey programs using the ACS/SBC are not permitted. - Coronagraphic observations with the ACS/SBC are not permitted.
+- ACS/SBC observations cannot be scheduled in orbits affected by passages of HST through the South Atlantic Anomaly (SAA), which limits the duration of a MAMA visit to 5 orbits (see Section 2.3.2 of the HST Primer). - Pure Parallel observations with the ACS/SBC are not permitted. - SNAPSHOT observations with the ACS/SBC are not permitted - GO Survey programs with the ACS/SBC are not permitted. - Coronagraphic observations with the ACS/SBC are not permitted.